harllon/LightField/README.md

 This repository was created to make the log of my research.
-The objective of this research is to build a lightfield video dataset that can explore some features of this kind of images and make images that can stress compress algorithms.
+The objective of this research is to build a lightfield video dataset that can explore some features of this kind of images and make images that can stress compression algorithms.
 The images of this dataset are stored in: https://drive.google.com/drive/folders/1pu6tKL4fNzvdCfkh_0K4HLOyjKKmzvTe?usp=sharing

+To create these images I used Blender 2.79 and Unity 2019.4.14f1.
+I took free assets from the Asset Store of Unity and I used the FBX and OBJ exporter, both are extension plugin available on Unity.
+This way, I could export some objects that I could use in Blender.
+After that, I put together this object in Blender, creating a scene.
+With my scene created I apply texture on the objects using the node edit function of Blender.
+The textures used are available for free in the internet and I put some of them inside the folder of some Scenes on the link of the dataset.
+The images were created using the Blender add-on which was created by the authors of the paper:  "A Dataset and Evaluation Methodology for Depth Estimation on 4D Light Fields".
+The paper and the add-on besides other useful extensions to deal with lightfield images are available in: https://lightfield-analysis.uni-konstanz.de/

+Finally, I published a paper in Portuguese about my dataset on SIBGRAPI 2020 - 33rd  Conference on Graphics, Patterns and Images and the paper is available in: https://sol.sbc.org.br/index.php/sibgrapi_estendido/article/view/13000